-Item 4 (d) - INFRASTRUCTURE
+Item 5 (e) - INFRASTRUCTURE

-Infrastructure on site is minimal.
-There are two open pits, namely North Pit and South Pit, that were historically mined, as well as the heap leach pad and possible elution room that serviced the operations.
+Infrastructure on site is minimal (Figure 1 and Figure 14).
+There are two open pits, namely North Pit and South Pit (Figure 5 and Figure 6), that were historically mined, as well as the heap leach pad and possible elution room (Figure 3) that serviced the operations.
 An office block is occupied and maintains the care and maintenance of the historic operation.
 A basic process plant is erected and utilised by the Syndicate for their mining activities.
-All required infrastructure for exploration activities is in place.